-A woman's heart is like a pump, pumping her blood through her body.
+A woman's heart pumps her blood through her body.
 High blood pressure means that the heart must work harder to press the blood through tight or shrunken blood vessels (veins and arteries).
-Blood pressure numbers show how hard the blood has to press.

-When a woman has high blood pressure during pregnancy, it is harder for her blood to bring food to the baby.
-The baby then grows too slowly.
-Very high blood pressure can also cause the mother to have kidney problems, bleeding in the womb before birth, or bleeding in the brain.
+High blood pressure during pregnancy makes it harder for the mother's blood to bring food to the baby, so the baby grows too slowly.
+Very high blood pressure may cause the mother to have kidney problems, bleeding in the womb before birth, or bleeding in the brain.